Select a question below to view answer.

 Maine’s fastest and tallest passenger elevator takes about one minute to make the trip.

-Due to space constraints in the elevator and in the observatory, we must prohibit large bags such as suitcases, duffel bags and backpacks, so please leave these items securely locked in your vehicle.
-Also, please leave your food and beverages in your vehicle as they are not allowed in the observatory.
+Due to space constraints in the elevator and in the observatory, we must discourage large bags such as suitcases, duffel bags and backpacks, so please leave these items securely locked in your vehicle.
+Also, please leave glass items such as glass beverage bottles in your vehicle as they are not allowed in the observatory.
 Strollers and pets (except for service animals) are not allowed in the observatory.
 Smoking is prohibited in the observatory.